Skip to content

 Should retirement count as deduction?

-Technically yes from take-home cashflow perspective — tax-advantaged retirement account contributions reduce current paycheck.
+Technically yes from take-home cashflow perspective — retirement account contributions reduce current paycheck.
 But retirement contributions return value through retirement account growth, so they're delayed income rather than lost.
 Calculator treats as deduction to show realistic current cash take-home.

 What about bonuses?